ngduong/p8105_hw5_nqd2000/hw5.md

 ```

 ![](hw5_files/figure-gfm/unnamed-chunk-11-1.png)<!-- -->

-Is the sample average of β̂ 1 across tests for which the null is
-rejected approximately equal to the true value of β1?
-Why or why not?

 We can see the averages of slope estimates β̂1 (across all tests) are
 close to the true parameter β1.
 The sample average of β̂1 across tests